Browse the topics below for our Frequently Asked Questions.

 Just like in raw broccoli sprouts, sulforaphane is not present in our broccoli sprout powder.
 What is present is the glucoraphanin molecule and active myrosinase enzymes.
 When water is added to our powder, the dormant myrosinase enzyme reactivates and converts the glucoraphanin to sulforaphane.

 We test every batch of our broccoli sprout powder for both molecules (glucoraphanin and myrosinase), but do not standardize them to certain levels as they vary from sprout to sprout.
-For the glucoraphanin, our most recent lot tested at 2050 mg / 100 g, which at a 3.4 g serving size comes to 69.7 mg of glucoraphanin per serving.

 Are any chemicals used to freeze-dry this product?No chemicals are used to freeze-dry the products.